allynt/lfric_core/documentation/source/user_guide/applications/application_structure.rst

 In many other model infrastructures, "fields" refer to simple native Fortran arrays of data representing some physical quantity over the spatial domain of the model.
-In contrast, fields in LFRic are created as :ref:`LFRic field_type <section field>` Fortran derived-types.
+In contrast, fields in LFRic are created as :ref:`LFRic field_type <field>` Fortran derived-types.
 Alongside the data representing the field's physical quantity, the field type encapsulate other information about the field, and provides functions for accessing information about the field.
-Understanding the role of the `field_type` is critical to understanding LFRic, but the details are deferred to the section describing the :ref:`use of PSyclone and the LFRic data model<section psyclone and the lfric data model>`.
+Understanding the role of the `field_type` is critical to understanding LFRic, but the details are deferred to the section describing the :ref:`use of PSyclone and the LFRic data model<psykal and datamodel>`.
 For now, the distinction between LFRic fields and the simpler fields of other models will mostly be ignored so as to focus on the broader model structure.

 A complex model such as the Momentum\ :sup:`®` atmosphere requires hundreds of fields.
-To simplify the model design, the LFRic infrastructure supports :ref:`field collections <section field collections>`.
+To simplify the model design, the LFRic infrastructure supports :ref:`field collections <field collection>`.
 A field collection can store arbitrarily-large numbers of fields that can be accessed by name.
 The Momentum\ :sup:`®` atmosphere has several field collections holding fields for each of several major science components.
 Use of field collections makes the